Saudi-led forces begin attack on crucial Yemen port city of Hodeidah

 Saudi-owned satellite news channels and state media announced the battle had begun, citing military sources.
 They also reported coalition air strikes and shelling by naval ships.

 The initial battle plan appeared to involve a pincer movement.
-Some 2,000 troops who crossed the Red Sea from an Emirati naval base in the African nation of Eritrea landed west of the city with plans to seize Hodeida’s port, Yemeni security officials said.
+Some 2,000 troops who crossed the Red Sea from an Emirati naval base in the African nation of Eritrea landed west of the city with plans to seize Hodeidah’s port, Yemeni security officials said.

-Emirati forces with Yemeni troops moved in from the south near Hodeida’s airport, while others sought to cut off Houthi supply lines to the east, the officials said.
+Emirati forces with Yemeni troops moved in from the south near Hodeidah’s airport, while others sought to cut off Houthi supply lines to the east, the officials said.

-Yemen’s exiled government “has exhausted all peaceful and political means to remove the Houthi militia from the port of Hodeida,” it said in a statement.
+Yemen’s exiled government “has exhausted all peaceful and political means to remove the Houthi militia from the port of Hodeidah,” it said in a statement.

-“Liberation of the port of Hodeida is a milestone in our struggle to regain Yemen from the militias.”
+“Liberation of the port of Hodeidah is a milestone in our struggle to regain Yemen from the militias.”

-The Houthi-run Al Masirah satellite news channel later acknowledged the offensive, claiming rebel forces hit a Saudi coalition ship near Hodeida with two missiles.
+The Houthi-run Al Masirah satellite news channel later acknowledged the offensive, claiming rebel forces hit a Saudi coalition ship near Hodeidah with two missiles.
 Houthi forces have fired missiles at ships previously.

-“The targeted ship was carrying troops prepared for a landing on the coast of Hodeida,” the channel said.
+“The targeted ship was carrying troops prepared for a landing on the coast of Hodeidah,” the channel said.

-Forces loyal to Yemen’s exiled government and irregular fighters led by Emirati troops had neared Hodeida in recent days.
+Forces loyal to Yemen’s exiled government and irregular fighters led by Emirati troops had neared Hodeidah in recent days.
 The port is some 90 miles south-west of Sanaa, Yemen’s capital, which has been held by the Houthis since they swept into the city in September 2014.

 The Saudi-led coalition entered the war in March 2015 and has received logistical support from the US.

-The United Nations and other aid groups have already pulled their international staff from Hodeida ahead of the rumoured assault.
+The United Nations and other aid groups have already pulled their international staff from Hodeidah ahead of the rumoured assault.

 More than 10,000 people have been killed in Yemen’s three-year civil war, which has displaced two million more and helped spawn a cholera epidemic.
 The Saudi-led coalition has been criticised after its air strikes killed civilians.